rodispantelis/HDA-Placement/README.md

 # HDA-Placement
-Algorithms and simulation tools for the Hyper-Distributed Application placement.
+Algorithms and simulation tools for the Hyper-Distributed Application Placement problem.